-Semester 2, Pure, Advanced

-Prerequisite: 9 credit points of Junior Mathematics (advanced level or Credit at normal level) including (MATH1902 or Credit in MATH1002).
+Semester 2, Pure, Advanced Prerequisite: 9 credit points of Junior Mathematics (advanced level or Credit at normal level) including (MATH1902 or Credit in MATH1002).
 Prohibition: May not be counted with MATH2908 or MATH2918 or MATH2008.
+Classes: 3 lectures, 1 tutorial and 1 practice class per week.
 Assessment: One 2 hr exam, assignments.

 This unit provides an introduction to modern abstract algebra, via linear algebra and group theory.
 It extends the linear algebra covered in Junior Mathematics and MATH2961, and proceeds to a classification of linear operators on finite dimensional spaces.
 Permutation groups are used to introduce and motivate the study of abstract group theory.
 Topics covered include actions of groups on sets, subgroups, homomorphisms, quotient groups and the classification of finite abelian groups.
 MATH2970 Optimisation and Financial Mathematics (Advanced) 6 credit points Semester 2, Applied, Advanced